ekosman/SEEN/README.md

-# OCCAM - Soft Decision Tree for Mathematical Expressions Mining
+# SEEN - Soft dEcision Tree for logical arithmetic Expressions miNing

-Pytorch implementation of the paper "Mining Mathematical Expressions From Proper Representations"
+Pytorch implementation of the paper "Mining Logical Arithmetic Expressions From Proper Representations"

 ![logo](figures/problem_illu.png)
 # How to run the code